 STEM X Academy

-The highly appreciative feedback from participating teachers in 2016 reinforces the strength of the program: “STEM X is really focused on practical skills and you walk out with tangible resources you can take straight to the classroom," says Matt Ward, early-career teacher of Ararat College, Victoria.
-"This workshop changes you as a teacher, changes your teaching, and puts you in touch with people who can help you throughout your teaching," said Rosemary Anderson of New Norfolk High School, Tasmania.
+The highly appreciative feedback from participating teachers in 2016 reinforces the strength of the program: “STEM X has filled lots of gaps with up-to-date information on a range of science topics that as a primary teacher I don’t have in my background,” said Sandra Davey, of Graceville State School Queensland.
+“STEM X changes you as a teacher and puts you in touch with people who can help you throughout your teaching career,” stated Rosemary Anderson of New Norfolk High, Tasmania.